 I teach drum kit both privately from home and on the Level 1 and Level 2 evening beginner courses at the London College of Creative Media.
 I am also happy to travel to students within London.

-I teach all ages; my students currently range from the ages of eight up to sixty sixty.
-Whether students are interested in learning hard rock, jazz or drum n' bass, I cater for and utterly respect each students musical tastes and direction, be it drumming as a fun hobby, or a serious pursuit.
+I teach all ages; my students currently range from the ages of eight up to sixty.
+Whether students are interested in learning hard rock, jazz or drum and bass, I cater for all tastes and respect each students musical direction, be it drumming as a fun hobby, or a serious pursuit.

 Music is an essential part of our society and culture and rhythm in its various forms make the world what it is.
 Our hearts beat in rhythm and the seasons change in rhythm.
-In schools and colleges, music covers numerous areas of the national curriculum, from History to Geography, to Maths and Personal Social Education.
-As a hobby, music is proven to engage the brain like no other activity and produce lasting health benefits.
+Studying music covers a wide range of topics in addition to just harmony and rhythm, including history, geography and maths.
+There is also an ever increasing amount of research that demonstrates music listening and performing engages and stimulates the brain like no other activity, producing lasting physical and mental health benefits.

 £35 per hour (rate TBC if travelling to students house, depending on which zone in London).